sajari/sdk-react/README.md

 ## Introduction

-The Sajari React SDK is a library of React Hooks and Components to help build fast and powerful search interfaces.
+The Search.io React SDK is a library of React Hooks and Components to help build fast and powerful search interfaces.

 React provides a simple and elegant way to structure user interfaces.
-Aside from providing generic UI components, the Sajari React SDK also provides a way to seamlessly integrate the Sajari Search platform into any web-based app through the use of easily composable Components.
+Aside from providing generic UI components, the Search.io React SDK also provides a way to seamlessly integrate the Search.io Search platform into any web-based app through the use of easily composable Components.

 There are three main packages allowing you to pick and choose the right solution for your application:

-The Sajari React SDK is broken into 4 separate packages:
+The Search.io React SDK is broken into 4 separate packages:

 ### @sajari/react-components